Consensys/rad-cli/web/src/pages/en/introduction.md

 Swap pieces in and out as you need - this stack is modular at its core :)

-## So... what is daxso?
+## So... what is rad?
 A template?

-Kind of? `daxso` is a CLI built by Dax to streamline the setup of a modular Web3 project from scratch.
+Kind of? `rad` is a CLI built by Dax to streamline the setup of a modular Web3 project from scratch.
 This means each piece is optional, and the "template" is generated based on your specific needs.

 After countless projects and many years on this tech, we have lots of opinions and insights.
 We've done our best to encode them into this exensible build system.